Senate to debate bill concerning healthcare access for rural Colorado

 “And those small communities, what are they left with?
 When the doctor leaves, the PA is back to being shackled and can’t operate,” says Wogen.
 “It leads to a lot of insecurity from a patient perspective.
 You don’t know what’s going to happen and it also makes [PAs] very insecure from a professional employment perspective.”

-The Physician Assitant Collaboration Requirements bill or SB23-083, aims to change the language from ‘supervising to collaboration,’ thereby modifying the relationship between a PA and a physician.
+The Physician Assitant Collaboration Requirements bill or SB23-083, aims to change the language from ‘supervising to collaboration,’ thereby modifying the relationship between a PA and a physician – a practice already accepted in many other states, according to Wogen.

+“It’s very outdated.
+The language of the law has not evolved with how the practice of medicine has evolved,” claims Wogen.

 This would ultimately increase healthcare access for rural and underserved communities in Colorado by allowing PAs to practice with a more collaborative agreement involving the physician or employer, says Wogen.

-However, not all healthcare professionals are in support of the bill like Ramnik Dhaliwal (MD, JD) who represents the American College of American Physicians and also sits on the legislative committee.
+However, not all healthcare professionals are in support of the bill like Dr. Ramnik Dhaliwal, MD, JD, who represents the American College of American Physicians and also sits on the legislative committee.

 “There’s further solutions that have been proposed that wouldn’t put at risk patient safety, wouldn’t increase cost to the health care system, and wouldn’t increase cost to patients.”